Kansas City massacre: Conspiracy

-A number of outlaw friends of Nash had heard of his capture in Hot Springs.
+Several outlaw friends of Nash had heard of his capture in Hot Springs.
 They learned the time of the scheduled arrival of Nash and his captors in Kansas City and made plans to free him.
 The scheme was conceived and engineered by Richard Tallman Galatas, Herbert Farmer, "Doc" Louis Stacci, and Frank B. Mulloy.
-Vernon Miller was designated to free Nash, and while at Mulloy's tavern in Kansas City, he made a number of phone calls for assistance in the scheme.
+Vernon Miller was designated to free Nash, and while at Mulloy's tavern in Kansas City, he made several phone calls for assistance in the scheme.
 According to the official FBI report, Charles "Pretty Boy" Floyd and his sidekick Adam Richetti arrived in Kansas City to aid in the mission.

 According to the FBI report, Floyd and Richetti happened to be on the way to Kansas City but had been detained at Bolivar, Missouri, early on the morning of the 16th, when the car in which they were riding became disabled.
 While the two were waiting in a local garage for the necessary repairs to the car, Sheriff Jack Killingsworth entered the building.
 Richetti, who immediately recognized the sheriff, seized a machine gun and held the sheriff and the garage attendants up against the wall.
 Floyd drew two .45 caliber machine pistols and ordered all parties to remain motionless.
 Floyd and Richetti then transferred their arsenal into another automobile and ordered the sheriff to enter that vehicle.
 The two, along with their prisoner, drove to Deepwater, Missouri, abandoned that automobile and commandeered another.
 After releasing the sheriff, they arrived in Kansas City about 10:00 p.m. on June 16.
 There, Floyd and Richetti abandoned that automobile and stole another car to which they transferred their baggage and firearms.
 Finally, that same night, they met Miller and went with him to his home.
 There Miller told them of his plan to free Frank Nash.

 Early the next morning, according to the FBI account, Miller, Floyd, and Richetti drove to Union Station in a Chevrolet sedan.
 There they took up their positions to await the arrival of Nash and his captors.